 Opportunity for Food Dialogues

 If you’re honestly looking for an opportunity to engage in dialogues with those customers already talking food, I encourage you to check out CNN’s food page – Eatocracy.
 These folks are already discussing food topics, current stories, and having some fun along the way.
-Don’t go in looking to set the world to rights, but if you see opportunity to leave a comment and share your experience, leave a constructive comment that will lead to positive conversations on this page.
+Don’t go in looking to set the world to rights, but if you see an opportunity to leave a comment and share your experience, leave a constructive comment that will lead to positive conversations on this page.
 OR if you’re just looking for a daily coffee conversation, there’s the daily coffee klatsch.
 Be sure to follow Eatocracy on Facebook and Twitter.